-Our mission is to facilitate immersive, collaborative and design-based projects around the globe between designers (students and professionals), and underserved communities.
+Our mission is to facilitate immersive, collaborative and design-based projects around the globe between creatives (students and professionals), and underserved communities.
 We use a human-centered problem solving approach and design-thinking tools to capacity build within those communities.

 These projects create solutions to meet local needs determined by the communities themselves.
 CoDA sees this work as an equitable exchange of services.
 Our projects ask designers and local participants to work together and share skills, culture and ideas through a framework of design thinking.
 CoDA design participants gain valuable experience, a broader worldview and a greater understanding of global design practices.
 Communities gain new resources to prosper culturally and economically.
 The goal is for all to benefit from purposeful work and solutions.